The Funnel is dead. Long live the Flywheel.

 - Utility providers during peak winter months or natural disasters

-With a solution like Rollover Support, these organizations do not have to predict and staff for heavy call volume; nor do they have to staff call centers with seasonal bilingual interpreters.
-They can also use Rollover Support to staff their bilingual call centers during off-peak times when call volume is low and demand is unpredictable.
+With a solution like DirectResponse, these organizations do not have to predict and staff for heavy call volume; nor do they have to staff call centers with seasonal bilingual interpreters.
+They can also use DirectResponse to staff their bilingual call centers during off-peak times when call volume is low and demand is unpredictable.